 Let’s take a look at the components of his suggested program:

-- Sleep seven to eight hours per night, up from four to five
+• Sleep seven to eight hours per night

-- Take melatonin, methylcobalamin (B12), vitamin D3, fish oil and coenzyme Q10 each day
+• Take methylcobalamin (B12), vitamin D3, fish oil and coenzyme Q10 each day

 _____________________________